Dirichlet domains for Anosov subgroups: Dirichlet domains for Finsler metrics

 [2]{ \pgfmathsetmacro{\thetaone}{#1} \pgfmathsetmacro{\thetatwo}{#2} \pgfmathsetmacro{\theta}{(\thetaone+\thetatwo)/2} \pgfmathsetmacro{\phi}{abs(\thetaone-\thetatwo)/2} \pgfmathsetmacro{\close}{less(abs(\phi-90),0.0001)} \ifdim \close pt = 1pt \draw[blue] (\theta+180:1) -- (\theta:1); \else \pgfmathsetmacro{\R}{tan(\phi)} \pgfmathsetmacro{\distance}{sqrt(1+\R^2)} \draw[blue] (\theta:\distance) circle (\R); \fi }

 Recall that the half-spaces are closed subsets of $\X\cup \partial_\omega\X$.
 A priori the flag property is weaker, but we see later that when $\omega$ is symmetric, the two are equivalent.

 \begin{remark} If the (flag) disjoint half-space property holds for all triples $(x,id,z)$ in $\Gamma$ with $x,z$ of word length $D$ then it holds for all triples in $\Gamma$.
-Hence the (flag) disjoint half-space property can be verified on a finite subset of triples in $\Gamma$.
+In particular the (flag) disjoint half-space property can be verified on a finite subset of triples in $\Gamma$.